sgerogia/sgerogia.github.io/_posts/2023-03-06-Starting-Up-Leader.md

 # Footnotes

 1. <a name="footnote_1"></a>This includes the tasks that are "part of the product", i.e. we can implement them.
-If our mindmap contains branches like "Hiring", "Training", "Open Questions" etc. it is obvious that they do not belong here.
+If our mindmap contains branches like "Hiring", "Training", "Open Questions" etc. it is clear that they are not part of the technical plan.
 2. <a name="footnote_2"></a>An overall effort estimation of, say, 1 month can easily turn into 2 & 3 months in practice, no matter how well thought-through the estimation.
 It happens all the time.
-   But it is in a different league to an initial overall effort of, say, 1 year.
+   But it is in a different league to an initial estimated effort of, say, 1 year.
+Orders of magnitude matter, which is why, e.g. [planning poker][22] was invented.